forestgrape/coronavirus/index.md

 ## Introduction to Coronaviruses

+### Nidovirales
-Coronaviruses belong to Nidoviruses which share a replication pattern within a cell.
+Coronaviruses belong to the order of Nidovirales which share a nest-like replication pattern within a cell.
+Their name derives from this pattern: nidus means nest in latin.
 Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
+### Coronaviruses
-The membrane consists of a lipid bilayer and proteins and forms a sphere.
+The membrane is spherical and consists of structural proteins coated with a lipid bilayer.
 Among the membrane proteins are large spike proteins.
-Theses spike protein point out of the sphere, which gives coronaviruses a crown (in latin corona) like appearance under the electron microscope.
+Theses spike protein point out of the sphere, which gives coronaviruses a crown (corona in latin) like appearance under the electron microscope.

 ### proteins

 - structural proteins: used to give newly built viruses structure.
 These are the membrane proteins and the internal protein N stabilizes the RNA
 - diminish host defence
+- RNA dependent RNA polymerase
 - cleavage other proteins and RNA [to check]

 <p id='life-cycle'>-----</p>